image by Erin Langley

 This morning, I woke up inside a dream, looked around, and decided the most brilliant thing I could do was shout to the quiet residential neighborhood around me, "WHAT IS THE MEANING OF THIS DREAM?"

 That is like going out into my own neighborhood while I'm awake and shouting, "WHAT IS THE MEANING OF LIFE?"
 The question, and especially the shouting of it, evidences my own deafness.
 What kind of answer was I expecting?
 The answer--the meaning of the dream, the meaning of life--is self-evident.
-And so, nothing happened.
+Nothing happened.
+I laughed.

 Lucid dreaming is cool because we can have direct contact with pure, unmasked (pre?)consciousness more easily than we can while we're awake.
 The pristine quality of emptiness or form or whatever you want to call it can remind us that all the masks we choose to don again in the morning are just there for fun, for ornament.
-They are not bad; they are simply a decorative way to participate.
+They offer decorative distinctions that can be useful to us.

 In an interview between lucid dreamers Rebecca Turner and Robert Waggoner, Robert explains: